Jerrie Cobb

-Geraldyn M. Cobb (March 5, 1931 – March 18, 2019), commonly known as Jerrie Cobb, was an American pilot and aviator.
-She was also part of the Mercury 13, a group of women who underwent physiological screening tests at the same time as the original Mercury Seven astronauts, and was the first to complete each of the tests.
+Geraldyn Meron "Jerrie" Cobb (March 5, 1931 – March 18, 2019) was an American pilot and aviator.
+She was part of the Mercury 13, a group of women who underwent physiological screening tests at the same time as the original Mercury Seven astronauts, and was the first to complete each of the tests.

 Cobb set three aviation records in her 20s: the 1959 world record for non-stop long-distance flight, the 1959 world light-plane speed record, and a 1960 world altitude record for lightweight aircraft of 37010 ft.
 In 1960, Life Magazine named her as one of nine women of the "100 most important young people in the United States".

 Early life

 Born on March 5, 1931, in Norman, Oklahoma, Cobb was the daughter of Lt.
 Col. William H. Cobb and Helena Butler Stone Cobb.
 From birth, Cobb was on the move, as is common for many children of military families.
 Weeks after she was born, Cobb's family moved to Washington, D.C., where her grandfather, Ulysses Stevens Stone, was serving in the United States House of Representatives.
 After Ulysses Stone lost a re-election bid, the family moved back to Oklahoma, where he and Cobb's father worked as automobile salesmen.
 Once the United States became involved in World War II, Cobb's family moved once again, this time to Wichita Falls, Texas, where Cobb's father joined his active U.S. National Guard unit.
 The family later moved again to Denver, Colorado, before finally returning to Oklahoma after World War II, where Cobb spent the majority of her childhood in Ponca City.

 As a child growing up in Oklahoma, Cobb took to aviation at an early age, with her pilot father's encouragement.
 She first flew at age twelve, in her father's open cockpit 1936 Waco biplane.
 At 16, she was barnstorming around the Great Plains in a Piper J-3 Cub, dropping leaflets over little towns announcing the arrival of circuses.
 Sleeping under the Cub's wing at night, she helped scrape together money for fuel to practice her flying by giving rides.
 By the age of 17, while a student at Oklahoma City Classen High School, Cobb had earned her private pilot's license.
 She received her commercial pilot's license a year later, on her 18th birthday.
 In 1948, Cobb attended Oklahoma College for Women for a year.